Issue Trees: Step-by-Step Guide with Examples (2026)

 Step 1: Walk the interviewer through your tree

-Present each branch and explain your logic.
-Keep it concise.
+Present each branch and explain your logic, keeping it concise.
 A strong walkthrough takes 60 to 90 seconds.
 Check in with the interviewer after presenting to see if they want to adjust anything.

 Step 2: Pick a starting branch

-Choose the branch most likely to contain the root cause.
-State your hypothesis: "My initial hypothesis is that the profitability decline is driven by rising costs, so I would like to start there."
+Choose the branch most likely to contain the root cause and state your hypothesis: "My initial hypothesis is that the profitability decline is driven by rising costs, so I would like to start there."
 In my experience at Bain, interviewers reward candidates who form a clear hypothesis early.

 Step 3: Gather data and test